We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 FIPS meets regularly (weekly to fortnightly) to consider submissions.
 Schools are strongly encouraged to have explored the various support and development options available via the FIPS page before making a submission to the panel.

-A soft copy is available for download (Word).
+A soft copy is available for download (PDF).

 These are indicative minimum timescales for the FIPS submission:

 Request forms Two weeks prior to submission Return date Two weeks prior to panel date Panel date 48 hours from panel meeting